markuskramerIgitt/LearnSalt/README.md

     cd .\pkg\windows\
     .\build_env_3.ps1

-if it hangs run again
+when it hangs run again

+it hangs on "Successfully installed CherryPy-17.4.1 ... zc.lockfile-2.0"

+why?

 new admin powershell